MasterControlIncPublic/pdf.js/README.md

 # MasterControl Fork info
 We forked PDF.js so that we could apply a few customizations to their viewer.
 We're working from a branch called mc-master.
 We've also added some gulp tasks to build and deploy to our artifactory instance.
-Follow the instructions from the original README below to install dependencies after you've checked out our branch. **This project requires node version < 12 to build properly.
-The recommended node version is v11.15.0.**
+Follow the instructions from the original README below to install dependencies after you've checked out our branch.

+### Maintaining our fork
+We want to keep the `master` branch exactly as the upstream repo's `master` branch.
+This means we don't want to do any commits or changes to it.
+This allows us to regularly sync our fork with theirs painlessly.

+To sync our fork manually make sure you've got an upstream remote configured on your working copy.

+    $ git remote add upstream git@github.com:mozilla/pdf.js.git

+Fetch the latest from the upstream

+    $ git fetch upstream

+Make sure you're on master

+    $ git switch master

+Merge the latest into our master (which should result in a fast-forward)

+    $ git merge upstream/master

+Push that to our repository

+    $ git push

+### Merging new versions of PDF.js into `mc-master`

+This process is still a bit rough around the edges but this is currently our suggested workflow.

 ### Building during development
 To build for use in MasterControl during developmental testing you can run